 Think of Pinterest as a lusciously enjoyable glossy magazine.
 It is filled with appealing eye candy.
 To capture the attention of a reader from the site, your Pins need the visual appeal to stand out, and invoke them to click through to your blog post.

 Additionally, according to Dan Zarella, long visuals get the most rePins.
-So, post infographics on the site, too.
+So, post an infographic on your site, too.